 Cooking Fiddler Ray

 After soaking for a couple of hours I drained the marinate off and put them on the BBQ grill, a few minutes either side until cooked.
-Served up with a basic salad we were very impressed with the result, great flavour and texture!
+Served up with a basic salad we were impressed with the result, great flavour and texture!

 I haven’t caught or eaten one since and although tasty it seems like a lot of animal to kill for not a great deal of meat… getting soft in my old age.